 3. HOW TO DRESS FOR A WINTER BBQ

 Remember two things to tell your guests and everything should be fine: a) wear layers and b) fingerless gloves!

 Layers are all important as the heat level will fluctuate depending where your guests are during the BBQ.
 If they’re chatting with the chef at the BBQ itself then the heat from the BBQ might not keep them that warm, so opting for more layers at this point is a good idea.
 However, if they’ve nestled themselves into a group around the firepit or patio heaters, then they are good to remove a few layers.

 Fingerless gloves are perfect for your winter BBQ as they keep your hands warm while leaving the fingers free to enjoy eating the results of your hours of grilling.
-And they’re not to be mistaken with something that’s tatty or unfashionable either with brands like Barbour getting in on the action.
+And they’re not to be mistaken with something that’s tatty or unfashionable either with top brands getting in on the action.

 4. TOP WINTER RECIPES

 As well as the BBQ classics we all know – meat, burger, tomato sauce – there’s also a whole other world of warming treats to please your family and friends.

 Yes, the dreaded clean up operation.
 The only downside to BBQing is the aftermath of it.
 But, you’ll be looking after ‘future you’ by cleaning it now, as the next time you pull it out of the garage (hopefully sooner rather than later) you can use it straight away.
 Especially when your friends and family begin asking when the next BBQ is taking place.